-Chart 9: Median Monthly Pay, Scotland and UK, January 2016 to February 2021, seasonally adjusted
+Chart 9: Median Monthly Pay, Scotland and UK, April 2016 to May 2021, seasonally adjusted

-Chart 10: Annual Percentage Change in Median Monthly Pay, Scotland and UK, January 2017 to February 2021
+Chart 10: Annual Percentage Change in Median Monthly Pay, Scotland and UK, April 2017 to May 2021

-Source: HMRC RTI, all industries, seasonally adjusted Note:
+Source: PAYE RTI, all industries, seasonally adjusted, HMRC Notes:

-Early estimates for February 2021 are provided to give an indication of the likely level of employees as well as median pay in the latest period.
-The figures for February 2021 are based on around 85% of information being available and are considered of lower quality and may be subject to revision in next month's release when between 98% to 99% of data will be available.
+- 1. Early estimates for May 2021 are provided to give an indication of the likely level of employees as well as median pay in the latest period.
+The figures for May 2021 are based on around 85% of information being available and are considered of lower quality and may be subject to revision in next month's release when between 98% to 99% of data will be available. - 2.
+Annual percentage change rates for May 2021 are compared against May 2020, and therefore the reduction in median pay seen following the beginning of the coronavirus (COVID-19) pandemic is no longer contributing to the annual percentage change rate.
+Annual percentage change rates are now compared against this lower baseline.